naubiomech/TeensyNanoExoCode/Documentation/README.md

 The reason we do it file by file rather than printing everything is because it allows you to focus in on the area you are working on.
 Even within this you may still want to comment out some of the prints within the file to really focus on the area you are using.

+You will also notice several "logger" print statments throughout the code.
+If you wish to print these, you need to switch the loglevel in the logging namespace in [Config.h](/ExoCode/src/Config.h) from "Release" to "Debug".
+When not troubleshooting the device, make sure the logger is set to "Release" in order to most efficiently operate the system.

 ***
 ## Adding New
 This section links to how to add new elements not covered by other sections